HVukman/Lua-in-Odin/README.md

 Update 08-05-2025: Removed the dynamic allocations, since they are not needed.
 Added tests.
 Trying to do metatables, but the fields of the tables are not recognized.
 Update 05-21-2026 : Removed metatables.
 Added loafile example.
+Update 07-30-2026 : Showed how to add tables in Odin and how to pass them to functions.